Startup studio: Types

 There are several types of startup studio models.

 "Builder" studios

 A builder startup studio focuses on creating and developing a company, mostly from internal ideas.
-Notable examples of this model are Atomic, Pioneer Square Labs, Rocket Internet, and eFounders.
+Notable examples of this model are Atomic, Pioneer Square Labs, Rocket Internet, eFounders, and Cache Ventures.

 According to VentureBeat, Nova Spivack was part of the early technologists who pioneered the venture production studio model.
 He wrote about the model in 2011 at a time when most of its production elements were still in gestation.
 According to VentureBeat, Nova actually invented the Venture Production Studio term, calling it a 'new approach to building startups.'"